Is It A Wolf Spider?

 Along with bug reduction, it is important to do an inspection of your exterior walls and seal any entry points you find.
 Replace or repair screens, door sweeps, and weather-stripping, and fill holes and gaps in with caulk.

 The best protection from wolf spiders and other household pests include routine visits from an educated pest control professional.
-Give us a call today to learn more about our residential pest control options.
+Give us a call today to learn more about our residential and commercial pest control services in Tennessee.